 Lionel is from Vanuatu on the island of Espiritu Santo.
 Lionel completed his Master of Theology from the Christian Leaders' Training College (CLTC) in 2014, Papua New Guinea.
-He holds both a Diploma of Theology (2003) and a Bachelor of Ministry (2012) from Talua Ministry Training Centre, Vanuatu.
-He also holds a Diploma of Electro-technique from the Vanuatu National Institute of Technology (1995).
+He holds both a Diploma of Theology (2003) and a Bachelor of Ministry (2012) Ministry Training Talua Vanuatu.
+He also holds a Diploma of Electrotechnique from the Vanuatu National Institute of Technology (1995).
 Lionel is an ordained Pastor of the Evangelical Church of Vanuatu and served as Pastor of Ipayato local church.
 He has also taught religious instruction in Ipayato Centre School and was Principal of John Vurea Evangelical Bible School from 2004 to 2009.
 Lionel joined the faculty of CLTC in 2015.
-This year he has started PhD studies at the Asia Graduate School of Theology.
+Currently he is doing PhD studies at the Asia Graduate School of Theology.

-2.2 ADJUNCT FACULTY AND PART TIME LECTURERS
+ADJUNCT FACULTY AND PART TIME LECTURERS